World Cup 2022: Schedule, kick-off times, final & everything you need to know

 There were still three places up for grabs when the finals draw took place, with one of the UEFA section play-offs having to be delayed until June due to Ukraine being unable to take in competitive fixtures following Russia’s invasion of their borders.

-Two inter-confederation play-offs are also pencilled in for mid-June, with nations progressing down AFC, CONMEBOL, CONCACAF and OFC sections involved in those contests.
+Two inter-confederation play-offs are also pencilled in for mid-June, with nations progressing from AFC, CONMEBOL, CONCACAF and OFC sections involved in those contests.

 The full list of teams that have qualified for World Cup 2022 can be found below.